tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 This section defines the "https://iana.org/assignments/http-problem-types#mismatching-digest-value" problem type {{PROBLEM}}.
 A server MAY use this problem type when responding to a request, whose integrity fields include a digest value that does not match the digest value that the server computed for the request content or representation.

-The server SHOULD provide the algorithm key of the used hashing algorithm in the `algorithm` member, the digest value from the request's integrity fields in the `provided-digest` member, and the computed digest value in the `expected-digest` member.
+Three problem type extension members are defined: the `algorithm`, `provided-digest`, and `expected-digest` members.
+A response using this problem type SHOULD populate all members, with the value of `algorithm` being the algorithm key of the used hashing algorithm, with the value of `provided-digest` being the digest value taken from the request's integrity fields, and the value of `expected-digest` being the computed digest.
 The digest values MUST BE serialized as byte sequences as described in {{Section 4.1.8 of STRUCTURED-FIELDS}}.

 The following example shows a response for a request with a mismatching SHA-256 digest value.